 Belgium transposes the Representative Actions Directive (RAD) – What impact on class actions?

 The transposition of the RAD into Belgian law occurred through the Law of 21 April 2024 amending the Belgian Code of Economic Law (CEL).
-Although the regime of class actions in Belgium is not radically changed, some modifications are worth to be highlighted.
+Although the regime of class actions in Belgium is not radically changed, some modifications are worth highlighting.

 Ten years after its implementation, the Belgian law regime of class actions undergoes its biggest transformation yet.
 Here are some of the most impactful modifications, which will be applicable to class actions initiated after 10 June 2024: